Devam2399/ML-Projects/README.md

-This is a Machine learning end to end project
+This is a Machine learning end to end project- Predicting the ineter state traffic volume.